armadaproject/armada/docs/scheduler.md

 ### Distributed jobs

-Distributed jobs are represented as [PodGroups](https://github.com/kubernetes-sigs/scheduler-plugins/blob/master/kep/42-podgroup-coscheduling/README.md), i.e., groups of cooperating pods, and the pods that make up a `PodGroup` are scheduled jointly using a gang-scheduling algorithm.
-PodGroups may specify a minimum number of pods that must be schedulable before the job can be started and a maximum number of pods that may be created.
+Distributed jobs are represented as [PodGroups](https://github.com/kubernetes-sigs/scheduler-plugins/blob/master/kep/42-podgroup-coscheduling/README.md) in Armada.
+PodGroups are designed to support modern distributed machine learning jobs, which may consist of one or more coordinator nodes, elastic pools of worker nodes, and long-lived auxiliary services, e.g., for recording profiling information.
+Each PodGroup is a bag of cooperating pods and the pods that make up a `PodGroup` are scheduled jointly using a gang-scheduling algorithm.

 Similar to [kube-batch](https://github.com/kubernetes-sigs/kube-batch) and [Volcano](https://volcano.sh/en/docs/podgroup/), the gang-scheduling algorithm is implemented as a [custom Kubernetes scheduler](https://kubernetes.io/docs/tasks/extend-kubernetes/configure-multiple-schedulers/).
-In particular, gang-scheduling is based on reserving entire nodes for the pods that make up a distributed job.
-Regarding preemption, Armada will first preempt any pods above the minimum required for the job.
+Further, gang-scheduling is based on reserving entire nodes for the pods that make up a distributed job.

+The pods that make up each PodGroup are grouped into sub-groups consisting of identical pods (i.e., are composed of the same images run with the same arguments).
+Each such sub-group specifies a minimum and maximum number of pods, and the sub-group is schedulable when the minimum number of pods can be created.
+If additional resources are available, pods are created up to the maximum (i.e., sub-groups are elastic).
+The PodGroup is schedulable when all sub-groups are schedulable.

+Distributed jobs may be preempted both in part and entirely.
+In particular, Armada will first preempt any pods above the minimum required for the job (as specified by the PodGroup).
+These pods may later be re-created if additional resources become available (i.e., these jobs are elastic).
+If not sufficient, Armada may preempt additional pods.
 If the number of running pods drops below the minimum, all remaining pods are immediately preempted.

 ### Elasticity and dynamic resource creation